 We collect log data on the use of Patient Register data and data disclosure.
 We use log data to ensure that patient records are used appropriately.
 If misuse of data is suspected by a student, he or she has the right to ask for the log data to be checked.
 The request should be made using the online form or a Patient Register log data request form in the FSHS service unit where the university is located (an ID must be shown).
 Compliance or otherwise with the log data request will be decided by the FSHS Regional Chief Physician together with the person responsible for data protection.
 Log data from the previous two years will be checked.
-The FSHS Regional Chief Physician or the Regional Chief Dentist will give a report if necessary of the inspection and the students have the right to receive a copy of the log files and, if necessary, the Regional Medical Director or Regional Medical Director for Dentistry will provide a report on them.
+Student has the right to receive a copy of the log files and, if necessary, the Regional Medical Director or Regional Medical Director for Dentistry will provide a report on them.
 The reasons for rejecting a request will be given in writing.

 Certain general rights of registered persons, such as removal of data, are not applicable to Patient Register data for legal reasons.